Land Your Dream Job

 Jill Nawrocki

-Campers in a canoe.
+Campers in a canoe sitting on a lake.

-And for some, longer days and hotter nights also signaled the return to sleepaway camp—bags packed into the back of family cars, road trips across the state (or even country), and handwritten letters from home delivered after the regular morning flagpole salute.
+For many of us, longer days and hotter nights once signaled a return to sleepaway camp—bags packed into the back of family cars, road trips across the state (or even country), and handwritten letters from home delivered after the regular morning flagpole salute.

 Those weeks spent bunking up with strangers and negotiating teamwork during “Capture the Flag” were the old-school way of both stepping outside the comfort zone and making life-long friends.

-Grown-up changemakers may be more likely to spend summer in an office than in the woods.
-But lessons learned from sleepaway camp have a place in improving workplace culture, particularly during the dog days of adulthood summers.
+While grown-up changemakers are more likely to spend summer in an office than in the woods, the lessons learned from sleepaway camp may have a place in improving workplace culture, particularly during the dog days of adult summers.

 Embrace differences